How are those New Year’s Resolutions going?

 In treatment, each client writes their goals down in their own words.
 This engages them in the process—motivating them to reach milestones that they themselves have set.
 Like the Action Plan, these goals follow the SMART structure.

-a.
-Attend two outpatient groups and one individual session per week for 3 months, completing treatment at that time.
+- Attend two outpatient groups and one individual session per week for 3 months, completing treatment at that time.
+“This helps me stop the drinking.”

-b.
-Identify and document three new coping techniques by the third week of treatment to address the urge to abuse alcohol.
+- Identify and document three new coping techniques by the third week of treatment to address the urge to abuse alcohol.
+“This helps me face myself.”

-c.
-Identify and attend a minimum of one community-based self-help group weekly focused on learning how to live without alcohol.
+- Identify and attend a minimum of one community-based self-help group weekly focused on learning how to live without alcohol.
+“This helps me stay focused.”

 This gave him not only SMART goals, but also set a dream of his – law school – past a shorter-term goal of learning how to stay sober.